zahnatom/dcsmods/README.md

 The performance may not be entirely accurate to IRL but thats often due to limitations with the DCS engine and ofc a lack of details.

 Use at your own discretion

+If you want to contribute or something along those lines, DM me on Discord: @zahnatom